edwardbirdlab/BALROG-RAPID-NF/README.md

 chicken,/path/to/kraken2_chicken_db
 ```

 Each sample is classified against every host database.
-This is for contamination reporting only — reads are **not** filtered.
+This is for contamination reporting only; meaning reads are **not** filtered.
+This is meant as a QC step to see host contamination.

 ## Element Biosciences Aviti Adapter Trimming (Optional)

-When sequencing on an Element Biosciences Aviti instrument, reads may contain platform-specific adapter sequences that FASTP doesn't fully remove.
+When sequencing on an Element Biosciences Aviti instrument, reads may contain platform-specific sequencing artifacts.
 Enable the optional BBDuk trimming step to clean these:

 ```bash
 nextflow run nextflow/main.nf \